Writers (web series)

-Writers is an independently-produced web series created by Adam T Cottle, featuring characters created by Cottle, Leah Sperring and David Thompson.
-It follows the personal lives of a dysfunctional group of friends and writers.
+Writers is an independent comedy-drama web series created by Adam T Cottle, featuring characters created by Cottle, Leah Sperring and David Thompson.
+It follows the personal lives of a dysfunctional group of friends and family who are also writers.
 It was released on YouTube on CCE Entertainment (now Volplex Pictures) between 2014 and 2017.
 The first season was briefly broadcast in the UK on the Made Television network in 2015.

 Premise

-Struggling writers Emmett Shelby and Jess Spencer meet one day during a bout of writer's block, and are reunited a year later through Emmett's twin sister Daisy.
+After struggling writers Emmett Shelby and Jess Spencer meet one day during a bout of writer's block, they are fatefuly reunited a year later through Emmett's twin sister Daisy.
 Daisy is a successful children's author who shares her home with her illustrator boyfriend, Barney Fields, and their flamboyant landlord Hugh Darvill.
 Jess and Emmett later move in with Daisy.
 The group also interact with Jenny Sinclair, Daisy's quirky agent who holds unrequited feelings for Emmett.